 The City of Melbourne has designed this self-guided walking tour, which links 14 significant Indigenous Melbourne sites.
 From monuments, scarred trees and historical meeting places, you can explore Aboriginal Melbourne at your own pace.

-Take your time wandering past Parliament House to see the paving inlay designed from an 1880 painting by Aboriginal leader William Barak, before strolling through the Fitzroy Gardens to see one of the trees used a long, long time ago to create canoes, shelters and shields.
+Take your time wandering past Parliament House to see the paving inlay designed from an 1880 painting by Aboriginal leader William Barak.
+Then, stroll through the Fitzroy Gardens to see one of the trees used a long, long time ago to create canoes, shelters and shields.

 Along Birrarung Marr, explore the remarkable artworks.
 In the Docklands, wander over Webb Bridge, the design of which is inspired by an Aboriginal eel trap.